WomenPlusPlus/deploy-impact-21-inzone-a/docs/README.md

 <a name="projS"><h2>Project structure</h2></a>

+The implementation of the app prototype is in the [src](/src) folder.

 In the [docs](/docs) folder you can find:
 - [pitch slides](/docs/pitch_slides.pdf)
 - recorded walkthroughs of the design prototypes for